-Women face different challenges when quitting.
-Learning what makes quitting unique for women can set you up for smokefree success.
+Women can face different challenges when quitting.
+Learning what makes quitting unique for some women can set you up for smokefree success.

 Everyone’s path to becoming smokefree is different.
 But, many women have similar challenges when quitting.
 Knowing what to expect can help you prepare to quit.

 Negative emotions and reminders of smoking are powerful triggers for many smokers.
 Some women are very sensitive to these types of triggers.
 This means that feeling stressed or sad can make it harder to quit and stay quit.
 Seeing or smelling a cigarette can also make you want to smoke.

 - Learn how to handle the hard times without using cigarettes—it can help you avoid slips and stay smokefree.